 Why have we redacted, redacted, redacted?

 This show is unedited — kinda.
 We haven’t cut the original recording, but we have redacted some parts, because… reasons.
-You might very well complain that we didn’t redact enough, because… singing.
+You might very well complain that we haven’t redacted enough, because… singing.

-Other questions that we get answers to during the show
+Other questions that we get answers to during this episode

 - What happens at night in Tehran?